-In 1864, a wooden fog signal building was built south of the lighthouse to house a wood-fired steam boiler that powered a fog trumpet.
+In 1864, a wooden fog signal building was built south of the lighthouse to house a trumpet blown by a caloric engine.
+Invented by John Ericsson, this fog signal was one of the first on the Great lakes.
 During the summer of 1875, a first-class steam siren was installed, which had two disks, a fixed one and a rotating one, in the throat of its trumpet.
 Each disk had twelve radial slits, and the rotating disk made 2,400 revolutions per minute to produce 28,800 powerful vibrations each minute.

 Independence day came in fine after a heavy southeast gale.
-This island affords about as much independence and liberty as Libby Prison, with the difference of guards in favor of this place, and chance of outside communication in favor of the other.
+This island affords about as much independence and liberty as Libby Prison [an infamously overcrowded Confederate prison], with the difference of guards in favor of this place, and chance of outside communication in favor of the other.

-Following the inquest, Martin Knudsen was made second assistant keeper, a position his brother Peter had held for two years before being made head keeper of Poverty Island Lighthouse.
-After two years, Martin was promoted to keeper of South Manitou Lighthouse in 1882.
+Following the inquest, Martin Knudsen was made second assistant keeper, a position his brother Peter had earlier held for two years before being made head keeper of Poverty Island Lighthouse.
+After two years on Pilot Island, Martin was promoted to keeper of South Manitou Lighthouse in 1882.
 Peter Knudsen returned to Pilot Island as keeper in 1883, when Keeper Davidson was transferred to Grand Haven.
 In 1888, Peter was transferred to Peninsula Point, and his younger brother Nelson, who had been serving as an assistant, was made head keeper.

-After just over a year as keeper, Nelson was transferred to another station, and Martin Knudsen was recalled from South Manitou Island to take over at Pilot Island.
+After just over a year as keeper, Nelson swapped positions with his brother at South Manitou Island, and Martin Knudsen thus returned to Pilot Island.
 Martin and his son Edward left for Pilot Island at once, and his wife and other children followed a few days later aboard the lighthouse tender Dahlia.
-Inspector Clark had refused to provide passage for Nellie, the familyís cow, but some friends volunteered to take their schooner to South Manitou to retrieve the cow.
+Inspector Clark had refused to provide passage for Nellie, the family’s cow, but some friends volunteered to take their schooner to South Manitou to retrieve the animal.
 Upon their return, it was too rough to land at Pilot Island, so Nellie was unceremoniously pushed overboard near Plum Island so she could safely swim to its gravel beach.
 When the waters were calmer, Martin sailed over to Plum Island and picked up Nellie.
-As Pilot Island Lighthouse typically closed during the winter, Nellie, along with the family cat and dog, were taken to the familyís farm on Washington Island each fall and would return to Pilot Island in the spring.
+As Pilot Island Lighthouse typically closed during the winter, Nellie, along with the family cat and dog, were taken to the Knudsen’s farm on Washington Island each fall and would return to Pilot Island in the spring.

 On October 28, 1892, the A.P.
-Nichols, which was trying to pass a storm in the lee of Plum Island, drug its 1400-pound anchor and ran aground on a reef extending from Pilot Island.
-After hear the crash, Keeper Knudsen had rushed out into the water to assist the crew.
-Captain David Clow, Jr. was amazed by the keeperís efforts:
+Nichols, which was trying to pass a storm in the lee of Plum Island, drug its anchors and ran aground on a reef extending from Pilot Island.
+After hearing the crash, Keeper Knudsen had rushed out into the water to assist the crew.
+Captain David E. Clow, Jr. of the Nichols was amazed by the keeper’s efforts:

-Keeper Knudsen received a gold medal in recognition of his courage and humanity in rescuing the crew.
-Due to wrecks like the Nichols, work on a lifesaving station commenced on Plum Island in 1895.
-The following year, range lights were built on Plum Island to guide mariners through Deathís Door, and Martin Knudsen was appointed keeper of the new station when it was commissioned at the opening of navigation in 1897.
+Keeper Knudsen received a lifesaving silver medal in recognition of his courage and humanity in rescuing the eight crewmebers from the Nichols, and he was awarded a gold medal from the Life Saving Benevolent Association of New York for saving the crew of the Gilmore.
+Due to wrecks like the Nichols and Gilmore, work on a lifesaving station commenced on Plum Island in 1895.
+The following year, range lights were built on Plum Island to guide mariners through Death’s Door, and Martin Knudsen was appointed keeper of the new station when it was commissioned at the opening of navigation in 1897.

 In 1904, workmen built a new brick fog signal building with stone trimmings to house duplicate sixteen-horsepower diesel engines and compressors.
 The new fog signal commenced operation on September 12, giving a three-second blast followed by thirty-two seconds of silence.
 The old fog signal boilers and apparatus were sold at public auction in Sturgeon Bay on May 31, 1905.